eclipse/packages/charts/hono/README.md

 device connection information with which a Command Router service component can route command & control messages to the protocol adapters that the target devices are connected to.

-The Command Router API will replace the now deprecated Device Connection API.

-#### Example with file-based storage in a persistent volume

-The Command Router API is used by default when deploying the Helm chart.
+Hono comes with a ready to use implementation of the Command Router API which is used by default when deploying Hono using the Helm chart:

 ```bash
 helm install --dependency-update -n hono eclipse-hono eclipse-iot/hono
 ```

+#### Using File based Storage

-This will let the Command Router service component use an embedded cache with file-based persistence for the device connection data.
-A persistent volume is required in the Kubernetes cluster for that.
+This will let the Command Router service component use an embedded cache with file-based persistence for the command routing data.
+A persistent volume is required in the Kubernetes cluster for this purpose.

-Note that with this configuration, only one Command Router service component instance can be used.
+**NB** With this configuration, only one Command Router service component instance can be used.
 For a storage configuration suitable for production, with the possibility to use multiple instances, use the data grid configuration as described below.

-#### Data Grid based Implementation
+#### Using a Data Grid

-The Command Router service component can also be configured to use a data grid for storing the device connection data.
+The Command Router service component can also be configured to use a data grid for storing the command routing data.
 The Helm chart supports deployment of an example data grid which can be used for experimenting by means of setting the *dataGridExample.enabled* property to `true`: